Spectral Tempering for Embedding Compression in Dense Passage Retrieval: Methodology

 Since the $k$-th component defines the noise bottleneck of the retained subspace, we use its SNR as a conservative proxy for subspace signal quality.
 This ensures that the tempering strength is constrained by the worst-case noise exposure rather than being overly influenced by optimistic, high-variance directions.
 The adaptive exponent for target dimensionality $k$ is then:

 Normalizing by $S_{\text{ref}}$ ensures that all target dimensionalities within the high-SNR regime ($k \le k_{\text{knee}}$) receive full whitening ($\gamma = 1$), while dimensions beyond the knee are progressively tempered.
 We adopt a linear mapping between SNR and $\gamma$ following the principle of parsimony, as this simple formulation avoids introducing additional degrees of freedom and is empirically sufficient and robust.
-The resulting behavior is as desired: small $k$ yields $\gamma(k) \approx 1$ (near-whitening); as $k$ grows and incorporates noisier components, $\gamma(k)$ monotonically decreases toward 0 (near-PCA).
+The resulting behavior is intuitive: for small target dimensions (e.g., $k{=}64$), the retained subspace lies entirely in the high-SNR regime, yielding $\gamma(k)\approx 1$ (near-whitening).
+As $k$ increases toward the full dimensionality, the subspace increasingly includes noise-dominated components, and $\gamma(k)$ gracefully decreases toward 0 (near-PCA).